isomerpages/moe-corporationpri/_cca/Visual & Performing Arts/Hip Hop Dance.md

 <p></p>
 <p>Lily Eiliya Firhad from Endurance 2 (2024)</p>
 <p></p>
-<p>"I join the Dance CCA due to my fascination with Hip Hop performances.
+<p>“I joined the Dance CCA due to my fascination with Hip Hop performances.
 In just two weeks, I mastered the Crab dance and went on to compete in the Singapore Youth Festival.
-Through my involvement in the CCA, I had improved my memory, teamwork, and collaboration skills.
-I carefully balance academics and dance, serving as a leader to guide and teach my juniors."
+Through my involvement in the CCA, I have improved my memory, teamwork, and collaboration skills.
+I also carefully balance academics and dance, serving as a leader to guide and teach my juniors while finding fulfilment in showcasing our hard work through performances.”</p>
-NUR K'EISHA ADELEIA BINTE JOHARI (Responsibility 5)</p>
 <p></p>
 <p>Nur K'eisha Adeleia Binte Johari from Responsibility 5 (2024)</p>
 </td>